tim-bit/decorator-decorator/README.md

 # decorator-decorator
-An ES7 decorator to create decorators
+An ES7 decorator to turn classes into decorators

 ## Installation